 How Online Music Lessons Work

-Lessonface connects students with highly qualified, excellent teachers for one-on-one and group classes over high quality video conference.
+Lessonface connects students with highly qualified, excellent teachers for one-on-one and group classes over Zoom.
 All you need to use Lessonface is a computer or tablet with webcam and reliable Internet access.
 Watch this overview video for a more in-depth look into how Lessonface works.

 Over Zoom!
 You’ll need to have Zoom installed on your device, but no need to log in to a separate account.
 Lessonface will provide a link to connect you with your teacher.
 Zoom’s standard audio settings work great for most lessons.
 You can test your set-up before your first lesson.
 For higher quality sound, you can optimize your audio settings for music lessons.

 Lessonface teachers are highly qualified in their subject areas, passionate about teaching, and carefully vetted by Lessonface staff.
 Music and arts teachers have extensive experience teaching and pursuing their specialty full time, and many maintain impressive artistic careers alongside their teaching studios.
 Language teachers are advanced or native speakers of the language and have a teaching degree or relevant certification.
 Teachers who work with children have passed a background check, and Lessonface is a COPPA compliant organization.